 Dahl earned a bachelor's degree in elementary education from Northwestern and a master's degree in administrative leadership and policies studies at the University of Colorado-Denver.
 In addition to teaching in NWC's education department, he serves as the college's head wrestling coach.

 Foundations of Education (2 credits) This course provides philosophical, historical, social and economical foundational background for students considering the teaching profession.

 - Behavior Management and Classroom Instruction

-Behavior Management and Classroom Instruction This course is designed to provide an overview of various models for classroom and behavior management.
+Behavior Management and Classroom Instruction (3 credits) This course is designed to provide an overview of various models for classroom and behavior management.
 The course will emphasize both theoretical and practical dimensions of behavior and social concerns.
 Prerequisite: EDU206.
-This course includes a 10 hour field experience.
-(3 credits)

 - Teaching Social Studies in the Elementary Classroom